tc39/proposal-duplicate-named-capturing-groups/README.md

 ## Other languages

 Per [this webpage](https://www.regular-expressions.info/named.html#duplicate), several languages allow duplicate names, although with slightly varying semantics.
+I believe that restricting this to groups in different alternatives keeps this proposal in the intersection of their semantics.

 ## Previous discussion